-Sayers gets another ovation as Bears kick off celebration
+Gale Sayers gets ovation at Bears’ 100th anniversary event

 Six Hall of Famers and 230 past and present players and coaches were on hand as the Bears kicked off their 100th anniversary celebration weekend on Friday.
 When Sayers was wheeled onto the stage, the roar from the crowd could have drowned out the jets at nearby O’Hare International Airport.

-Weakened by dementia diagnosed five years ago, Sayers still made the 130-mile trip from his home in Wakarusa, Indiana.
+Sayers has been weakened by dementia, which was diagnosed five years ago.
+But the 76-year-old Sayers still made the 130-mile trip from his home in Wakarusa, Indiana.

-He showed up wearing his gold Hall of Fame jacket and a blue and white cap with the number 40.
+Sayers showed up wearing his gold Hall of Fame jacket and a blue and white cap with the number 40.
 He wiped his left eye as his old teammate Dick Butkus, Dan Hampton and Richard Dent stood clapping onstage.

 Moments later, Mike Singletary came out.
 And with Mike Ditka also there, the Bears had six Hall of Famers onstage at once.